classiebit/eventmie-pro-docs/resources/docs/1.0/admin/manage-events.md

 <a name="Events"></a>
 ## Events

-As an Admin you can see all the events from the organisers on this page.
-You can delete an event from here.

-### Add & Edit Event

-When you click on &nbsp;<larecipe-button type="success" size="sm" rounded>Add New</larecipe-button> or &nbsp;<larecipe-button type="info" size="sm" rounded>Edit</larecipe-button> button, you'll be redirected to the frontend manage event page.
-From where you can create and edit events.
+All the Events can be managed from this page.

-> {warning} Once an event is linked to an organiser, you can't change the organiser of the event.
+> {warning} Once an event is linked to an organizer, you can't change the Organizer of the event.

 <a name="Categories"></a>
 ## Categories

-You can manage event categories from this page.
-Each event belongs to a category.
+All the categories can be managed from this page.
+Each Event belongs to a category.

 > {info} Categories can only be managed from the admin panel.